MicrosoftDocs/learn/learn-pr/azure-devops/run-quality-tests-build-pipeline/includes/4-add-unit-tests.md

 Although Mara and Andy have added only one test, it's a good start and it fixes the immediate problem.
 Now, the team has a place to add more tests and run them as they improve their process.

-## Merge your branch into master
+## Merge your branch into main

-Mara and Andy are happy with their results, so they decide to merge the `unit-tests` branch to `master`.
+Mara and Andy are happy with their results, so they decide to merge the `unit-tests` branch to `main`.
 In practice, you would do the same.
 But for brevity, we'll skip that process for now.